MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Data pipeline

 \subsection{Editing Task Definition and Composition}

 Building upon the disentangled foreground and background components, we systematically define six representative editing operations that simulate real-world acoustic manipulations.
-We formulate each operation as a transformation function applied to the foreground and background streams, parameterized by key attributes: event type, quantity, and temporal position.
+We formulate each operation as a transformation function applied to the foreground and background streams, parameterized by key attributes: \textit{event type, quantity, and temporal position}.
+In our notation, $F_n$ denotes the $n$-th foreground event, while $F'$ and $B'$ represent new foreground and background components, respectively.
 To technically implement these compositional processes, we leverage the Scaper toolkit~\cite{salamon2017scaper} for programmable soundscape synthesis and augmentation.
 This allows for precise control over signal-to-noise ratios (SNR), event timing, and dynamic mixing.
 This unified formulation accommodates multiple subtypes within each category, enabling a flexible and scalable framework for diverse audio editing scenarios.